mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 The login user for the master server must have the appropriate permissions to grant access to all databases and the ability to create a user account.
-For example, the user account used to connect to the master must have the WITH GRANT OPTION privilege.
+For example, the user account used to connect to the master must have the **WITH GRANT OPTION** privilege.

-The server IDs on the master and slave must be unique.
-The utility reports an error if the server ID is 0 on either host or the same on the master and slave.
+The server IDs on the master and slave must be nonzero and unique.
+The utility reports an error if the server ID is 0 on either server or the same on the master and slave.
 Set these values before starting this utility.

 EXAMPLES
 --------